kif01/Handling-Intents/README.md

 # How Intents works?
 Intents in Watson assistant are triggered using a conficence score.
 Whenever a user asks a question, it is sent to every intent model that you have created, and each intent model returns a confidence score.
 The assistant statifsies the condition using the intent that has the highest confidence score.
 Let's say we have 3 intent models : #Transactions, #Balance and #Greetings.
 If a user asks a questions regarding his balance then highest confidence score will be the #Balance intent, and thus the assistant triggers the node that uses the #Balance intent.
+If we go back to the previous example "I want to check my Transactions and my current balance", the assitant will detect the two intents but can only trigger one node using the the intent that has the highest confidence score.
+With the concept of confidence score, it's possible to make the assistant handle multi-intents at the same time.